dojo/docs/dojox/app.rst

 dependencies
 ------------

 Array of AMD modules identifiers.
-When defined at the top level dependencies of the ``dojox/app`` application.
+When defined at the top level dependencies of the ``dojox/app`` application, these app level dependencies could also be added to the define for the app or one of the "modules" which are mixed into the app.
 When defined at view level, dependencies for the view.

 .. js ::